jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

     (a) an intelligence and security agency; or
     (b) the New Zealand Police
   - **specified terrorism convention** means any treaty specified in Schedule 3
-  - **State or government facility** means any conveyance (for example, an aircraft, train, ship, ferry, truck, bus, taxi, or car) or facility (whether permanent or temporary) used or occupied by any of the following persons in connection with their official duties:
+  - **State or government facility** means any conveyance (for example, an aircraft, train, ship, ferry, truck, bus, small passenger vehicle, or car) or facility (whether permanent or temporary) used or occupied by any of the following persons in connection with their official duties:
     (a) representatives of a State:
     (b) members of the executive, legislative, or judicial branch of the Government of a State:
     (c) employees or officials of a State, or of any other public authority or entity: